·

 Selling, letting out, leasing or renewing matching contracts normally requires a valid energy certificate where none already exists (Section 80 (3) sentence 1 GEG).
 If the building application preceded 1977 and you operate fewer than five dwelling units, a special carve-out typically applies (below).
 Provided Section 82 is satisfied, you may ordinarily choose between a demand certificate and a consumption certificate.

-For much of Germany’s residential stock today, Section 80 (3) sentence 2 GEG imposes another rule:
+For much of Germany’s residential stock, until 31 December 2026, Section 80 (3) sentence 2 GEG imposes another rule:

 For residential buildings with fewer than five flats whose building application was filed before 1 November 1977, an energy demand certificate shall be issued.